jdevfullstack-tutorials/display-resolution-review/README.md

 # Display Resolution Review
-I just want to just share my personal experience from using different resolutions from different desktops.
+I just want to just share my personal experience using different resolutions of different desktops.

 Before the pandemic, I was satisfied with my HP Stream netbook.
 That is just